copsTvFan/cops-episode-guide/guide.md

 "Dirty Laundry"

+- (Glendale, AZ -- 9:01 PM Suspicious Activity) Neighborhood Response Squad.
-- A suspect turns a small problem into a huge one when he decides to run.
+  Officer Roy Lewis, Officer Lacey Tolbert.
+Sgt.
+Don Labrant.
+A suspect turns a small problem into a huge one when he decides to run.
-- A defiant woman reveals her misdeeds and puts her marriage at risk.
+- TODO.
+A defiant woman reveals her misdeeds and puts her marriage at risk.
-- Deputies investigate a suspicious female, but it's her friend that ends up in cuffs.
+- TODO.
+Deputies investigate a suspicious female, but it's her friend that ends up in cuffs.

 ### S30E08